-C. Annual dues of an Allied Member shall be determined by the dues schedule then currently in force.
+Annual dues of an Allied Member shall be determined by the dues schedule approved by the Board.

 Section 3.
 Associate Membership

-A. Any individual who, in the opinion of the Board of Directors, is in sympathy with the purposes of the Association; qualified by reason of experience or training in biology, chemistry, sanitation or allied sciences related to the practice of pest; involved in programs relating to the management of pests; and is not otherwise eligible for membership in the Association may apply for Association Membership.
+Any individual qualified by reason of experience or training in biology, chemistry, sanitation, or allied sciences related to the practice of pest; involved in programs relating to the management of pests; and is not otherwise eligible for membership in the Association may apply for Association Membership.

-B. Membership shall be in the name of the individual and not his employer or any other party.
+Membership shall be in the name of the individual and not his employer or any other party.

-C. Annual dues of an Associate Member shall be determined by the dues schedule then currently in force.
+Annual dues of an Associate Member shall be determined by the dues schedule approved by the Board.

 Section 4.
 Affiliate Membership

 The following shall be eligible for Affiliate Membership under terms and conditions as may be

-determined by the Board of Directors:
+determined by the Board:

-A. Corporate Affiliate.
-A branch office or a corporate subsidiary of an active member shall be eligible for Corporate Affiliate membership.
+Corporate Affiliate.
+A subsidiary of an active member shall be eligible for Affiliate membership.
+This shall include companies that are a member of NPMA through another state.

-B. Affiliate Organization.
-Any state, regional or metropolitan pest organization shall be eligible for Affiliate Organization membership.
+Affiliate Organization.
+Any state, regional or metropolitan pest organization shall be eligible for Affiliate membership.
 This designation shall also refer to education, environmental, health or other concerned groups.

-C. Annual dues of an Affiliate Member shall be determined by the schedule of dues then currently in force.
+Annual dues of an Affiliate Member shall be determined by the dues schedule approved by the Board.

 Section 5.
 Life Member

-In recognition of long-term industry service, any employee of an active member who is retiring from active participation in the industry may be voted upon as a Life member.
-Dues of a Life Member shall be determined by the dues schedule then currently in force.
+In recognition of long-term industry service, any employee of an active member who is retiring from active participation in the industry may be voted upon as a Life member by the Board.
+Dues of a Life Member shall be determined by the dues schedule approved by the Board.

 Section 6.
 Honorary Member

-In recognition of achievement, any individual, corporation or organization may be voted upon as a Honorary Member at such time and under such terms as may be determined by the Board of Directors provided that said member is ratified by a majority of the active members present at a duly called meeting of the Corporation.
+In recognition of achievement, any individual, corporation, or organization may be voted upon as an Honorary Member at such time and under such terms as may be determined by the Board provided that said member is ratified by a majority of the active members present at a duly called meeting of the Association.

 Section 7.
 Prospective Member

-A. Any pest management firm, in the opinion of the Board of Directors, which is in sympathy with the purpose of the Association, shall be eligible for Prospective Membership in the Association, provided said pest management firm fulfills the following requirements.
+A. Any pest management firm not otherwise eligible for Active Membership, shall be eligible for Prospective Membership in the Association, provided said pest management firm fulfills the following requirements.

 I. The firm shall have been established in the pest business for less than one year within New England.

-ii.
-At least one person in a responsible position in the firm shall have had at least two years of experience in the pest business, or shall have a degree from a recognized college or university with advanced training in entomology, chemistry or other sciences related to the practice of pest.
+At least one person in a responsible position in the firm shall have had at least two years of experience in the pest business or shall have a degree from a recognized college or university with advanced training in entomology, chemistry or other sciences related to the practice of pest.

-iii.
 The applicants shall furnish his registration/certificate/license number if such credentials are required by the state in which services as performed.

-iv.
-The applicants shall not utilize or mention the New England Pest Management Association affiliation or use (or submit for use) the NEPMA logo on any promotional material, brochures, stationery, etc., prior to becoming an Active Member.
+The applicants shall not utilize or mention affiliation with the Association or use (or submit for use) the Association’s logo on any promotional material, brochures, stationery, etc., prior to official membership approval and notification.

-B. Annual dues of a Prospective Member shall be determined by the dues schedule then currently in force.
+B. Annual dues of a Prospective Member shall be determined by the dues schedule approved by the Board.